binkley/homebrewery-files/scribes-supplies.md

 #### Combining Supplies

-You can use more than one type of supply item for a document, but you can't combine two supplies of the same type on the same page.
-For example, you might switch quills mid-document or change inks for a new page, but you can't layer their effects on the same page.
+You can use more than one type of supply item on a page, but you can't combine two of the same type.
+For example, if you switch quills mid-page, the second is mundane for that page and doesn't expend a use.

 #### Adding Supplies